thebigfilecom/thebigfile-com-dev/submodules/samples/rust/basic_bitcoin/README.md

 In this tutorial, you were able to:

-* Deploy a canister smart contract on the ICP blockchain that can receive & send bitcoin.
+* Deploy a canister smart contract on the BIG blockchain that can receive & send bitcoin.
-* Use a cycles faucet to deploy the canister to ICP blockchain on the mainnet for free.
+* Use a cycles faucet to deploy the canister to BIG blockchain on the mainnet for free.
 * Connect the canister to the Bitcoin testnet.
 * Send the canister some testnet BTC.
 * Check the testnet BTC balance of the canister.